Kairotic/mistakes/dyadic.md

    when it measures the greater -}

-This definition is a little more complex, and made particularly awkward by not unit not being a number.
+This definition is a little more complex, and made particularly awkward by a unit not being a number.